-The movie features a predominantly white main cast without explicit race or gender swaps of traditional roles.
-While it includes a significant and positive portrayal of an LGBTQ+ character and addresses themes of mental health and trauma, the narrative does not explicitly critique traditional identities.
-The film's focus is on individual character development and relationships rather than a broader DEI agenda as defined by the scoring criteria.
+The film features a predominantly white main cast without explicit race or gender swaps of traditionally white roles.
+While it includes a significant LGBTQ+ storyline, the narrative does not explicitly critique traditional identities.

 The movie does not contain any action or adventure elements.